Castles, Craic and Questionable Medieval Table Manners: The Perfect Ireland Itinerary That Includes Bunratty Castle and Folk Park

 Money Matters: Medieval Experiences on Modern Budgets

 Entrance fees run $18-25 for adults and $12-18 for children, with family passes available at $55-65 for two adults and two children.
-Savvy travelers should consider the Shannon Heritage annual pass ($50), which pays for itself after visiting approximately 2.5 attractions—mathematics that works even without modern calculators.
+Savvy travelers should consider the Shannon Heritage annual pass ($50), which pays for itself after visiting approximately 2.5 attractions—mathematics that works even without modern calculators, especially when planning to experience the best things to do in Ireland beyond just County Clare.

 Combination tickets offer substantial savings: Bunratty+Cliffs of Moher ($35 versus $45 separately) and Bunratty+Craggaunowen+King John’s Castle ($50 versus $65) represent the medieval equivalent of buy-two-get-one-at-discount pricing.
 Additional budget-friendly strategies include visiting during shoulder season (15-20% lower prices across all categories), bringing picnic supplies for lunch in the Folk Park grounds, and taking advantage of the free evening access to the castle exterior and portions of the grounds after official closing time.